GearHack

 • Odyssey 3217-0006 SAE Terminal Conversion Kit (Convert M6 Bolt Terminals to SAE 3/8" Receptacle Terminals).

-You can source this part in the "Related Links" below.
+You can source these parts in the "Related Links" below.
 You only need one set of these terminals for each car, because they can be re-used on each replacement battery.

 With the part listed above, all you have to do is screw it into the battery terminals of the Hawker Genesis battery (see photo below) and you are good to go.